 4. For health, dental, and other benefits details including COBRA rights, continuation of coverage to age 65 and options for those 65 and older, please see the Information Guide for Employees Leaving the Service of Brown University.

 7. The Faculty and Staff Assistance Program (FSAP) can help you address issues with retirement planning.
-Click here for more information on how to utilize the program.

 10 Memorial Blvd., Suite 102